jerrysdesign/text-generator-pug/readme.md

 # Lorem Ipsum Mixin

-I got tired of going to content generation websites, so I made this mixin. lipsum() is an easy-to-use mixin that will insert as much (random) content as you ask for into the page.
-No HTML, just content.

-It takes three parameters - amount of content, and type ("words", "characters", or "sentences"), and should it add a period (boolean).
+Forked from @longfilename's Lorem Ipsum Mixin

+## What this Jade mixin does

+1. Generates a number of sentences, words or characters to use in Jade templates.
+2. The content is generated in sequence so that it doesn't change on compilation unless you change the Jade itself.
+3. Option to add formatting.

-## Usage:
+## Usage

-lipsum(3, "words", false) > "Maecenas accumsan aliquet"; Capitalises first letter to mimic real world scenario, adds no punctuation;
+`+lipsum(type, amount, formatted)`

+**"type" is a string that defines why kind of content to get back:**

+the possible values are: characters, words, sentences

+**"amount" is a number that defines how many of the "type" to get back:**

+`+lipsum(3, "words")` > "Maecenas accumsan aliquet"
-lipsum(32, "characters", true) > "Cras pede libero, dapibus necp u.";
-lipsum(2, "sentences") > "Nam quis nulla.
-Integer malesuada.";
+`+lipsum(32, "characters")` > "Cras pede libero dapibus necp u" `+lipsum(2, "sentences")` > "Nam quis nulla.
+Integer malesuada."
-lipsum(2, "sentences") > "Aenean vel massa quis mauris vehicula lacinia tincidunt scelerisque libero.
-Maecenas dictum tincidunt diam.";

-Each time lipsum() is called the content is randomized again.
+**"formatted" (boolean, default = false) is whether to simulate a sentence when selecting "words" or "character" type:**

+`+lipsum(3, "words", true)` > "Maecenas accumsan, aliquet."
+`+lipsum(32, "characters", true)` > "Cras pede, libero dapibus necp."